acidicoala/KoalaBox/templates/markdown/install-linux.md

 - `TheEscapists2.x86_64` (64-bit)
 - `_linux/darkest.bin.x86` (32-bit)
 - `_linux/darkest.bin.x86_64` (64-bit)
-- `eurotrucks2` (64-bit)
+- `bin/linux_x64/eurotrucks2` (64-bit)
-- `victoria3` (64-bit)
+- `binaries/victoria3` (64-bit)

 And so on.
-Notice that Linux executables do not have `.exe` extension like on Windows, so make sure to copy the entire file name as-is.
+Notice that Linux executables do not have `.exe` extension like on Windows, so make sure to copy the entire file name as it is.
 Naturally, the exact options might change depending on where files are located on your filesystem and other environment variables you might have specified previously.
 If you have other environment variables, and you don't know how to correctly combine them, then please make extensive use of search engines and LLMs for guidance and examples